Congratulations to Jasmine Wilhelm, this year's recipient for the 2014 Jake Merrill Outdoor Leadership Scholarship!

 The Jake Merrill Outdoor Leadership Scholarship was established to honor Jake Merrill’s commitment to education and to quality outdoor leadership.
 Each year an award will be made to a student(s) who demonstrates financial need, potential in the area of outdoor leadership, and a commitment to the development of community through outdoor engagement.

-2. A short essay addressing the first three criteria (not to exceed 1,000 words)
+2. A short essay addressing the following criteria (not to exceed 1000 words):

 4. Three letters of recommendation (may not be from a Recreation faculty member)

-There are three scholarships available to Recreation students:
+There are also three other scholarships available to Recreation students:

 The Recreation Program Legacy Scholarship is available to Recreation majors only.
 (Please see below for the complete description and application process.)
 Recreation majors are also eligible for two PEHR departmental scholarships: Double-Eagle III (with preference to students whose emphasis is in Recreation) and Willis Ball Memorial.
 For additional information on how to apply to these two PEHR scholarships, click here.